Buildings insurance

 What factors affect your home’s rebuild value?

-The materials used to build your home will be a key factor.
-If your home is made of non-standard materials, so something other than brick, or it has a thatched roof for example, you may find that your home will be more expensive to rebuild or may require specialist home insurance.
+Materials used to build your home: if your home is made of non-standard materials, for example, if it’s timber-framed or has a thatched roof, or it’s a listed building, you may find it more expensive to rebuild.
+You may also require specialist home insurance.

 The cost of home insurance is determined by a number of factors.
 With buildings insurance, the price is calculated according to how much your house would cost to rebuild.
-Your postcode also plays a role as your insurance provider will assess the likelihood of you making a claim based on where you live and the number of claims made in your local area.
+Your postcode also plays a role as your insurance provider will assess the likelihood of you making a claim.
+This is based on where you live and the number of claims made in your local area.

 There are several ways to help you quickly save money on your buildings insurance:

-• Compare quotes and providers – the quickest way to shop around for buildings insurance is to use a service like Comparethemarket.
+• Compare quotes and providers – a time-saving way to shop around for buildings insurance is to use a service like Compare the Market.
 We compare a wide range of providers so you can find the right policy for you.

-• Combine your buildings and contents insurance – providers will usually offer you better rates and a combined policy is easier to manage if you need to make a claim.
+• Combine your buildings and contents insurance – some providers will offer you better rates, and a combined policy may be easier to manage if you need to make a claim.

 What do I need to get a buildings insurance quote?

-We’ll need some basic information about you, your property and the type of cover you’re looking for, such as:
+To get a buildings insurance quote, you need to give us some information about you, your property and the type of cover you’re looking for, such as:

 • Who’s living in your home